sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

       ⁵The property **Plan Level** defines the default Plan Level of the version.

       - Each version can only have one Plan Level.
 The Plan Level must not be changed during the whole planning process.
 If the Plan Level is changed during the planning process, issues such as duplicated numbers may occur.
       - The Plan Level specified in this column defines the table structure in the planning applications.
-Find out more about the term Plan Level and its role in the context of this content package in **step 1** of the tutorial [xP&A HXM Workforce Planning - Add a new Plan Level](xpa-sac-hxm-add-plan-level).
+Find out more about the term Plan Level and its role in the context of this content package in **step 1** of the tutorial [xP&A Operational Workforce Planning - Add a new Plan Level](xpa-sac-hxm-add-plan-level).
       - Allowed entries for the column **Plan Level** are only the members maintained in the `Plan_Level` dimension, which per default are `PL1`, `PL2`, `PL3`, `PL4` and `PL5`.

 5. Save your changes in case you have done any.

-### Initialize Objects in Planning Applications with new Version
+### Initialize Objects in Stories with new Version
-Lastly, you need to make some final adjustments in order for the applications to initialize all objects with the new version.
+Lastly, you need to make some final adjustments in order for the stories to initialize all objects with the new version.

 In order to do so, there are three possible ways.
 You can check them out by switching the tabs in this step.